The elements of a randomized evaluation

 a.
 Ethics

-In some cases, there may be ethical concerns about conducting a randomized evaluation–such as when the intervention is an entitlement, or the implementing partner has the resources to treat the full study sample.
+In some cases, there may be ethical concerns about conducting a randomized evaluation, such as when the intervention is an entitlement, or the implementing partner has the resources to treat the full study sample and it may not be appropriate to select a control group that does not receive the intervention.
 Design modification may help to address these concerns.
-It is possible to conduct a randomized evaluation without restricting access to the intervention; for example, as described in Introductions to randomized evaluations, we could randomly select people to receive encouragement to enroll in a program, such as reminder emails or phone calls, without denying any interested participants access.
+It is possible to conduct a randomized evaluation without restricting access to the intervention, for example.
+As described in Introduction to randomized evaluations, we could randomly select people to receive encouragement to enroll in a program, such as reminder emails or phone calls, without denying any interested participants access.
 If the implementing partner has the resources to treat the full sample–but does not yet know if the intervention is effective–researchers can use a randomized phase-in design to initially treat part of the sample and learn the intervention effects before extending the treatment to the full sample.

-For more details on how research design can solve challenges to randomization, see J-PAL North America’s guide to Real-World Challenges to Randomization, our Ethics resource, or our How to Randomize lecture.
+For more details on how research design can ethically solve challenges to randomization, see our Ethics lecture (video and slides), Ethics resource, and J-PAL North America’s guide to Real-World Challenges to Randomization.
 For information on how to write IRB applications for a research study and to navigate the legal and institutional requirements when working with an IRB see our Institutional review board proposals resource.
 Information on how J-PAL research projects comply with IRB ethical guidelines can be found in J-PAL’s Research Protocols.

 b.
 Feasibility

 In the most basic randomization design, researchers randomize who does and does not receive the program.
-If that is unfeasible, such as in the above examples due to ethical considerations, researchers can modify the design–such as randomizing when groups receive a treatment, or who delivers the treatment.
+If that is unfeasible, such as in the above examples due to ethical considerations, researchers can modify the design.
+For example, researchers may randomize when groups receive a treatment or who delivers the treatment instead of randomizing overall access to the treatment.
 Note, too, that the cost and effort in conducting surveys and implementing a program will have implications for the design and sample size of a randomized evaluation.
 These modifications may change the generalizability of the research findings (see below), but preserve the internal validity of the findings due to the randomization.
 See J-PAL North America’s guide to Real-World Challenges to Randomization and their Solutions, our Randomization resource, or our How to Randomize lecture for more information.

 c.
 Choosing the sample size

 Part of ensuring an evaluation is statistically sound is ensuring it has statistical power.
 The statistical power of an evaluation reflects how likely we are to detect any changes in an outcome of interest if the program truly has an impact.
-Researchers conduct power analyses to inform decisions such as how many units to include in the study, the proportion of units allocated to each group, and at which level to randomize (e.g., student versus class of students versus entire school).
+Researchers conduct power calculations to inform decisions such as how many units to include in the study, the proportion of units allocated to each group, and at which level to randomize (e.g., student versus class of students versus entire school).
 Power calculations can be conducted to ensure researchers have the necessary sample size to detect the main effect of a program, as well as to detect if the program effect differs between treatment arms or for different subgroups of the population.
-See then Executive Director Rachel Glennerster discuss power calculations below (slides here).
-In addition, J-PAL has a resource, exercise, and guide to conducting power calculations.
+Evaluators who aim to examine impacts for different groups will need to plan sample sizes with adequate power for detecting impacts on these groups.
+See former Executive Director Rachel Glennerster discuss power calculations in our Power and Sample Size lecture and exercise.
+In addition, J-PAL has a resource and guide on conducting power calculations.

 d.
 Threats to internal validity

 Like all evaluation methodologies, randomized evaluations face threats to their internal validity, including spillovers, attrition, and partial non-compliance.
 To ensure the study remains statistically sound, researchers can design the intervention and data collection procedures to minimize or measure such threats.
 For example, researchers who are concerned with spillovers can randomize at a higher level (e.g., the school level versus student level) to avoid spillovers to the control group and measure the full effect in the treatment group, or vary the proportion treated within a village and measure spillovers on those not treated.
-For a guided exercise in dealing with threats and analysis, see the Threats section of our Threats and Analysis lecture, our Threats and Analysis case study (embedded below), or J-PAL North America’s Real-World Challenges to Randomization guide.
+For a guided exercise in dealing with threats and analysis, see the Threats section of our Threats and Analysis lecture (video, slides, and case study) or J-PAL North America’s Real-World Challenges to Randomization guide

 4. Randomization